AndreWeiner/sgs_model_test_transient/README.md

 - **data_processing.ipynb**: read and process raw log files and interface data coming from the two-phase simulations; computation of velocity projection; quick visualization of unprocessed data
 - **model_creation.ipynb**: creation of machine learning models
 - **export_models.ipynb**: export of machine learning models to TorchScript
-- **sherwood_numbers.ipynb**: evaluation of Sherwood numbers; must figures reported in the article are created here
+- **sherwood_numbers.ipynb**: evaluation of Sherwood numbers; most figures reported in the article are created here

 ### Displaying the notebooks online

-Static versions of the notebooks can rendered online without the need to download or install any dependencies.
+Static versions of the notebooks can be rendered online without the need to download or install any dependencies.
 The rendering on Github often does not work properly for large notebooks.
 [NBViewer](https://nbviewer.jupyter.org/) is typically the better choice:

 - [data_processing.ipynb](https://nbviewer.jupyter.org/github/AndreWeiner/sgs_model_test_transient/blob/master/notebooks/data_processing.ipynb)
 - [model_creation.ipynb](https://nbviewer.jupyter.org/github/AndreWeiner/sgs_model_test_transient/blob/master/notebooks/model_creation.ipynb)